Everest Base Camp Trek Return By Helicopter

 Acclimatize properly

-The Everest base camp trek requires to 2 days for acclimatization during that day waking shorter hiking 300 m to allow your body to adjust to increasing altitude maintaining sickness (AMS)is a very serious concern about ascending too rapidly only your own risk and sometimes altitude sickness symptoms of AMS headaches, Dizziness, nausea, and fatigue, etc.
+The Everest base camp trek requires two days for acclimatization during that day waking shorter hiking 300 m to allow your body to adjust to increasing altitude maintaining sickness (AMS)is a very serious concern about ascending too rapidly only your own risk and sometimes altitude sickness symptoms of AMS headaches, Dizziness, nausea, and fatigue, etc.

 Stay hydrated and eat well